1. Sindh was ruled by which dynasty before the British conquest?

 Explanation: Robert Grant, Governor of Bombay (1834–38), pushed for Sindh treaties.

-23. The British suspicion of Sindh rulers mainly came from their alleged contacts with:
+23. The British suspicion of Sindh rulers mainly came from their alleged contacts with__________.

 A) Russians